Juglans cinerea: Flowering and fruiting

 Like other members of the family Juglandaceae, butternut's leafout in spring is tied to photoperiod rather than air temperature and occurs when daylight length reaches 14 hours.
 This can vary by up to a month in the northern and southernmost extents of its range.
 Leaf drop in fall is early and is initiated when daylight drops to 11 hours.
 The species is monoecious.
-Male (staminate) flowers are inconspicuous, yellow-green slender catkins that develop from auxiliary buds and female (pistillate) flowers are short terminal spikes on current year's shoots.
+Male (staminate) flowers are inconspicuous, yellow-green slender catkins that develop from axillary buds and female (pistillate) flowers are short terminal spikes on current year's shoots.
 Each female flower has a light pink stigma.
-Flowers of both sexes do not usually mature simultaneously on any individual tree.
+The flowers of both sexes typically do not mature at the same time on an individual tree.

 The fruit is a lemon-shaped nut, produced in bunches of two to six together; the nut is oblong-ovoid, 3–6 cm long and 2–4 cm broad, surrounded by a green husk before maturity in midautumn.
+Rodents such as squirrels help distribute the seeds.